simgrid/simgrid/docs/source/platform_reference.rst

 	      This versionning allow future evolutions, even if we avoid backward-incompatible changes.
 The current version
 	      is **4.1**.
 The ``simgrid_update_xml`` program can
-	      upgrade most of the past platform files to the recent formalism.
+	      upgrade most of the past platform files to the most recent formalism.

 |hr|